Physical processes in protoplanetary disks: Turbulence

 as the condition for instability.
 This manipulation of a local stability criterion into some sort of global condition is ugly, and begs the question of {\em where} in the disk $M_{\rm disk}$ and $h/r$ should be evaluated.
 We can safely conclude, nonetheless, that for a typical protoplanetary disk with $(h/r) \simeq 0.05$ a disk mass of $10^{-2} \ M_*$ will not be self-gravitating, whereas one with $0.1 \ M_*$ may well be.

 There are two possibles outcomes of self-gravity in a disk, \begin{itemize} \item The disk may establish a (quasi) stable state, characterized globally by trailing spiral overdensities.
-Gravitational torques between different annuli in the disk transport angular momentum outward, leading to accretion. \item The pressure and tidal forces, which by definition are unable to prevent the onset of gravitational collapse, may never be able to stop it once it starts.
-In this case the disk fragments into bound objects, which interact with (and possibly accrete) the remaining gas. \end{itemize} Both possibilities are of interest.
+Gravitational torques between different annuli in the disk {\em transport angular momentum} outward, leading to accretion. \item The pressure and tidal forces, which by definition are unable to prevent the onset of gravitational collapse, may never be able to stop it once it starts.
+In this case the disk {\em fragments} into bound objects, which interact with (and possibly accrete) the remaining gas. \end{itemize} Both possibilities are of interest.
 Angular momentum transport due to self-gravity may be dominant, at least on large scales, at early times while the disk is still massive.
 Fragmentation, which was once considered a plausible mechanism for forming the Solar System's giant planets \cite{kuiper51}, remains of interest as a way to form sub-stellar objects and (perhaps) very massive planets.
-We will look at both in turn.
+Kratter \& Lodato \cite{kratter16} review the physics of disk self-gravity in both the angular momentum transporting and fragmenting regimes.
+Here we summarize some mostly elementary arguments.

 Gravity is a long-range force, and it is not at all obvious that we can deploy the machinery developed for viscous disks to study angular momentum transport in a self-gravitating disk.
 The transport could be largely non-local, driven for example by large-scale structures in the density field (such as bars) or by waves that transport energy and angular momentum a significant distance before dissipating \cite{balbus99}.
 There is no precise criterion for when self-gravitating transport can be described using a local theory, but numerical simulations indicate that this is a reasonable approximation for low-mass disks with $M_{\rm disk} / M_* \approx 0.1$ \cite{lodato04,cossins09,forgan11,steimancameron13}.
 Transport in more massive disks, such as might be present during the Class 0 and Class I phases of star formation, cannot be described locally (for multiple reasons, e.g. \cite{lodato05,tsukamoto15}).